sroman0/Train-WebApp/WA25_exam3_Train.md

 # “Train”

-INITIAL version \- text will be finalized around Sep 2, 2025 and modifications will be highlighted in red.
-MAKE SURE you check it again after finalization.
+FINAL version \- modifications highlighted with RED text.

 Design and implement a web application to reserve seats for a train journey.
 The application must meet the following requirements.